WarsWorld/WarsWorld/README.md

 ## Setting up your local environment

-Running our project locally just takes 5 easy steps!
+To make sure our project is able to run locally, follow these 6 easy steps!

-1 - Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and run it/the docker daemon (needed to run your local db, you just need to have the app running in the background, nothing else!)
+1 - Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and run it (the Docker daemon is needed to run your local database, so all need is to have the app running in the background.
+Nothing else!).

-2 - Make sure you have [pnpm installed](https://pnpm.io/) (its like npm but faster).
+2 - Make sure you have [node installed](https://nodejs.org/en/download) and the version is recent. version ^18.15.0 is recommended

-3 - Clone the repository in your own IDE.
+3 - Clone the repository in your own working environment or IDE.

 4 - Copy the "env.example" to ".env" and setup a random password/string in the PGPASSWORD and NEXTAUTH_SECRET fields.

-5 - Install dependencies and run app (run code below)
+5 - Install the dependencies from package.json and run app using the following code:

 ```
-pnpm i  //This is basically an npm i/install
-pnpm dx //This is our npm start
+npm install
+npm run initialise // only run this once!
+npm run dev
 ```

 Now go to localhost:3000 and you should be set!
 If you are having issues, feel free to contact someone in the team!

 ` Soon there will be a more newb/extensive setup your local environment guide here!`

-## Troubleshooting

-### Building but not able to access the site?

-Ensure you are using an up to date node version. ^18.15.0 is recommended.

 ## Our Tech Stack's Features